The Harmony Votes website has pointers for researching candidates based on the issues that matter to you.

 “Our Hub is pretty much their home.
 They have taken ownership of their Hub, and in doing so, they have taken ownership of their independence.
 I love seeing these parents so empowered,” says Sanjalin.

 After expressing a desire to learn something therapeutic, Hub members recently undertook a floristry course.
-20 participants took part in a six week course run by TAFE.
-Everyone enjoyed learning basic floristry skills enabling them to prepare floral arrangements such as bouquets, wreaths and vases.
-On completion, participants gained a Statement of Attainment in Basic Floristry which provides them with floristry and customer service skills applicable to gaining a job in a florist shop.
+20 participants took part in a six-week course run by TAFE.
+Everyone enjoyed learning basic floristry skills, enabling them to prepare floral arrangements such as bouquets, wreaths and vases.
+On completion, participants gained a Statement of Attainment in Basic Floristry, which provides them with floristry and customer service skills applicable to gaining a job in a florist shop.

 Along with the peace of mind and the creativity skills gained from the course, ten participants loved it so much that they have enrolled in TAFE to continue upskilling with Certificate III courses in floristry and customer service.
 They hope to increase their financial independence by starting their own business.

-“The success of Community Hubs really is driven by the people that use them.
+“The success of Community Hubs really is driven by the people who use them.
 Seeing these parents gain so much from their idea is amazing.
 Some of these parents have been through traumatic events in their lives, and many have eight or more children!
 Activities like the floristry course give them the personal benefits of stress relief and connection with others, plus the added vocational opportunities that really expand their horizons.
 This makes me so happy,” says Sanjalin.

 We look forward to hearing how our budding florists bloom!